Table of Contents

 If you are considering building a house and are searching for a plot of land on which to build a family home it is well worth considering the possibility of renovating a derelict property.

-The advantage of renovating a derelict property is that there is already a building on the land and this could mean that there is de facto planning permission.
-Of course you would need to speak to your local authorities to make sure that this is the case.
+The advantage of renovating a derelict property or old house is that there is already a building on the land and this could mean that there is a strong possibility of gaining planning permission.
+Of course you would need to speak to your local planning authorities to make sure that this is the case, preferably before you purchased the property.

 In this article we are going to take a look at the different aspects around renovating a derelict property, what is involved when searching for a property to renovate, and the kind of things you need to look out for before you purchase any property.